 If you’re a homeowner, business or not-for-profit organisation in the Northern Territory, we’ve got great news for you!

-In addition to the Australian Federal Government’s STC incentive, in the NT you also have the Home & Business Battery Scheme.
+In addition to the Australian Federal Government’s STC incentive, in the NT you also receive the Home & Business Battery Scheme.

 So, let’s look at eligibility.
 You can apply for the grant if you are: